PillPall/pillpall.github.io/about.md

 Hello and welcome!

-Thanks for visiting me :-)
+Thanks for visiting this blog :-)

-Big thanks to the Jekyll project on GitHub to make blogging so easy and to GitHub for the possibility of hosting this Blog as a repo.
+Big thanks to the Jekyll project on GitHub for making a blog so easy to use and to GitHub for the possibility of hosting this Blog as a repo.
 [jekyll organization][jekyll-organization] /
 [GitHub][GitHub] /
 [Bloggy McBlogBloch Repo][BlogRepo]